berlam/debian-lightdm-webkit-greeter/README.md

 Tested on _Debian Stretch_.

+## Contributions

+Are welcome!
+Especially people with experience in releasing software in the official debian repo for a few hints.

 ## Credits

-Many thanks to the Launchapd Project.
-Maybe this will sometime go the official repo.
+Many thanks to the Launchpad Project.

 https://launchpad.net/lightdm-webkit-greeter